30 SEPTEMBER 1944

 There is a Warrant Officer Junior Grade, John W. Newton, Jr, #W2107177, of the 15th Weather Squadron shown on the American Battle Monuments Commission We site who was killed on this date and is probably the same person as listed above.
 He entered the service in South Carolina and is listed as Missing in Action or Buried at Sea.
 He is shown on the Tablets of the Missing at Manila American Cemetery.

 Apparently this wreck was never recovered and may still be visible to this day.
 (Has anyone been diving on this wreck?)
+UPDATE:- An article listed below of 9 October 1944 suggests that the wreckage was salvaged.

 I'd like to thank Michael Claringbould and Gordon Birkett for their assistance with this web page.